sstsimulator/sst-macro/docs/manual/manual.md

 This instrumentation must be compiled into SST-macro.
 In the default build, the instrumentation is not added since the instrumentation has a high overhead.
 However, SST-macro only instruments a select group of the most important functions so the overhead should only be 10-50\
-After installing the instrumented version of SST-macro, a call graph is collected by adding a simple filename to the parameter file.
+After installing the instrumented version of SST-macro, a call graph must be activated as part of the OS component.

 ````
+node {
+  os {
+    call_graph {
-call_graph = <fileroot>
+      fileroot = <fileroot>
+    }
+  }
+}
 ````
 After running, a `<fileroot>.callgrind.out` file should appear in the folder.